 Randall the Reindeer – Free Crochet Pattern

-This free reindeer crochet pattern is a fun and simple Christmas amigurumi project that is great for gifting or decorating this holiday season!
-Get this crochet reindeer pattern for free, right here on my blog!
+This free reindeer crochet pattern is a fun and simple amigurumi project that is great for gifting or decorating this holiday season!
+The best part?
+Randall’s scarf is optional, meaning you can easily create a charming free deer crochet pattern for year-round enjoyment.
+Get this versatile pattern for free, right here on my blog.

 I would classify this free reindeer crochet pattern as “advanced beginner”.
 It would be helpful to have had some experience with amigurumi before creating this project.